PythonRSAS/pythonrsas.github.io/_posts/2024-03-18-1-Analyzing-risk-profile-of-banks.md

 The most important is counterparty risk.
 Even if when it is exchange traded.
 Because I am responsible for client's performance at the clearence house.
 The risk is at the clearence house.
 Also risk with the exchange.
 The exchange is not rock solid.

-There are market and

 ## Contingent exposure

 Riskiest is the committed but undrawn, especially to commerical corporates.

-Cover bond stays on the BS, securitization is sold synthetic securitization, SPV will
+Cover bond stays on the BS, securitization is sold.

-Myth
-Main attraction of securitization is

 # Earnings and sensitivity to market risk